critterandguitari/ETC_Manual/manual.md

 ![](3-Screen-grabs-main.png)

 This page displays thumbnails of all stored screenshots.
-So still using our example file structure from chapter three, here we can see our three screenshots from the USB drive’s `Grabs` folder.
+Using our example file structure from chapter three, we can see our three screenshots from the USB drive’s `Grabs` folder.
 By clicking on any of these thumbnail images, a larger preview is presented.